Salvatore Giuliano: Colonel Ugo Luca

-End of the career
+Death

-In January 1950 a Sicilian carabiniere, Giovanni Lo Bianco, coerced Giuliano's treasurer, Benedetto Minasola, into betraying the bandit.
+In January 1950, a Sicilian carabiniere, Giovanni Lo Bianco, coerced Giuliano's treasurer, Benedetto Minasola, into betraying the bandit.
 Minasola set up band members to be captured by the authorities one at a time until April, when Giuliano had no more active operatives.
-Minasola was then able to persuade Aspanu Pisciotta to betray his closest friend—Pisciotta was an easy target, having long doubted Verdiani's plot to get himself and Giuliano out of the country.
+Minasola was then able to persuade Pisciotta to betray his closest friend—Pisciotta was an easy target, having long doubted Verdiani's plot to get himself and Giuliano out of the country.

 On 19 June, Pisciotta met with Colonel Luca and agreed to work with him to eliminate Giuliano.
 After deliberation and intrigue among Luca's command, it was decided to kill Giuliano on the morning of 5 July in Castelvetrano.
 Pisciotta would lure Giuliano out to the street, and a squad of Carabinieri led by Captain Perenze would assassinate the bandit chieftain.
 Unfortunately for Luca, one of Verdiani's partisans was at the planning meeting, and Verdiani sent Giuliano a letter warning of Pisciotta's betrayal.
-When Aspanu arrived at the de Maria house after midnight on 5 July, Turi confronted him with Verdiani's communique—somehow, Pisciotta convinced him that he was more trustworthy than the policeman but didn't dare to suggest they leave the house for the ambush.
-After both men laid down, ostensibly to sleep, Pisciotta waited until Giuliano was asleep.
-He then shot him twice killing him instantly.
-Aspanu ran outside, told a waiting Perenze what he'd done, and was spirited out of town.
-Perenze and his squad hauled Giuliano's corpse to a nearby courtyard, shot it with several rounds, and with Luca concocted a story of an informer, Giuliano's plan to flee the country by plane from Mazzara del Vallo, and the bandit's death in a running gun battle.
+When Pisciotta arrived at the de Maria house after midnight on 5 July, Giuliano confronted him with Verdiani's communique—somehow, Pisciotta convinced him that he was more trustworthy than the policeman but did not dare to suggest they leave the house for the ambush.
+After both men lay down, ostensibly to sleep, Pisciotta waited until Giuliano was asleep.
+He then shot him twice, killing him instantly.
+Pisciotta ran outside, told a waiting Perenze what he'd done, and was spirited out of town.
+Perenze and his squad hauled Giuliano's corpse to a nearby courtyard, shot it with several rounds, and, with Luca, concocted a story of an informer, Giuliano's plan to flee the country by plane from Mazzara del Vallo, and the bandit's death in a running gun battle.

 The next morning, Luca and Perenze repeated the story to the press in the courtyard, while visitors traipsed through to see Giuliano's body.
-Many observers, especially locals who'd heard rumors that didn't coincide with the official account, were skeptical of the official story.
-In the afternoon after the body had been moved to the local morgue, Maria Lombardo arrived.
+Many observers, especially locals who had heard rumours that didn't coincide with the official account, were sceptical of the official story.
+In the afternoon, after the body had been moved to the local morgue, Maria Lombardo arrived.
 She fainted upon seeing the body, was revived, and identified her son.
 She insisted on kissing the bloodstains on the ground where he had lain in the courtyard.

-Thanks to official wrangling, the body remained in Castelvetrano until 19 July (allowing hundreds of locals to view it in the interim).
+Because of official wrangling, the body remained in Castelvetrano until 19 July (allowing hundreds of locals to view it in the interim).
 The burial in Montelepre that afternoon was private, on official orders to prevent publicity.